digisarathi/digi-vue/src/posts/Rapid Prototyping vs Waterfall.md

 date: 2023-03-25
 author: digiSarathi
 tags: ['Software-dev', 'agile', 'waterfall']
+excerpt: A comprehensive comparison between Rapid Prototyping and Waterfall models in software development, exploring their differences, use cases, and when to choose each approach.
 ---

 A number of software development models exist and any one of which can be adopted, depending on the nature and functionality of the end product that is expected to be delivered.
 This article is aimed at explaining the difference between prototype model and waterfall model, which are two popular processes of software development.

 ## How Does the Waterfall Model Work?

-When you look at the waterfall model, the words that come to your mind are ‘Structured’ and ‘Orderly’.
-The waterfall model is inspired by the ‘assembly line’ philosophy of the hardware industry, wherein every stage is initiated only after the successful conclusion of the previous one.
-It’s named as ‘Waterfall Model’ because every step is dependent on the earlier one and builds up or ‘flows’ from the work done in the previous phases.
+When you look at the waterfall model, the words that come to your mind are 'Structured' and 'Orderly'.
+The waterfall model is inspired by the 'assembly line' philosophy of the hardware industry, wherein every stage is initiated only after the successful conclusion of the previous one.
+It's named as 'Waterfall Model' because every step is dependent on the earlier one and builds up or 'flows' from the work done in the previous phases.

 The whole process of software development, according to the Waterfall model, begins with the understanding of the requirements and expectations from the customer or end user.
 After the requirements are clearly understood by the developers, analysis and design of the software actually begins.